umanochiocciola/slup/README.md

     ],

     #optional
-    "assets"       : "relative path to your assets folder",
+    "assets"       : "relative path to your assets folder, in the example above (assets)",

 }
 ```